Dirk Brockmann

-Career and research
+Education and career

-Brockmann studied physics and mathematics at Duke University and the University of Göttingen where he received his degree in theoretical physics in 1995 and his PhD in 2003.
+Brockmann was born in Braunschweig and studied physics and mathematics at Duke University and the University of Göttingen where he received his degree in theoretical physics in 1995 and his PhD in 2003 under the supervision of Theo Geisel.

 After postdoctoral positions at the Max Planck Institute for Dynamics and Self-Organization, Göttingen he became associate professor in the Department of Engineering Sciences and Applied Mathematics at Northwestern University in 2008.

-In 2013 he returned to Germany, where he became professor at the Institute for Biology at Humboldt University of Berlin.
-Brockmann worked on a variety of topics ranging from computational neuroscience, anomalous diffusion, Levy flights, human mobility, computational epidemiology, and complex networks.
+In 2013 he returned to Germany, where he became professor at the Institute for Biology at Humboldt University of Berlin with a project group at the [Robert Koch Institute].